Manufacturing in Hong Kong: 1963 to 1970

 Hong Kong industrialised rapidly from 1963 to 1970.
 Existing industries continued to prosper, while new industries emerged and thrived as well.
 The number of factories increased 67% while the number of workers increased 15%.
 The number of factories and workers in 1970 were 16,507 and 549,000 respectively.
 The latter took up over 40% of the city's employment structure.
 The value of exports continued to rise, and in just two years, rose by 172% to HK$12,347,000,000.
 Hong Kong ceased to be reliant on re-exportation.

 One of the new industries that took the lead was electronics, which started in the 1960s.
 Another industry was the watch industry.
 Hong Kong manufacturers mainly made cheap watches and watch parts in the 1960s.
 Likewise, the manufacture of toys also started to succeed during this period.
+Flip clocks manufactured by Twemco became a symbol of Hong Kong's precision engineering capability during this era.

 The textile industry, an existing industry, continued to prosper from 1963 to 1970.
 Another existing industry, the clothing industry, expanded greatly with higher technology.
 Clothing was exported, including to Europe and North America.
 The Tai Koo and Hung Hom Bay shipyards were turned into housing estates, while Cheoy Lee Shipyard remained and became the first factory to produce boats with fibreglass.

 Hong Kong's industrial areas expanded along Victoria Harbour during this period.
 Prior to the 1960s, most industrial areas were built along both sides of Victoria Harbour.
 Such areas were turned into commercial or residential areas.